This page contains a consolidated list of links for the Foundation Exam training resources.

 Chesham & District Amateur Radio Society

 A set of slides from their training courses and a large database of test questions for all courses.
-I am trying to verify if the y have been updated for syllabus 1.6.
+I am trying to verify if they have been updated for syllabus 1.6.
 Requires you register your email address for access.

 *Updated to 2024 syllabus 1.6